poolinaaa/league-simulation-repo/README.md

     Winners of each match move on to the next round.
     Losers are eliminated from the tournament.

-## Usage:
+## Usage

-  a) Initialization: Teams are created with their respective last season rankings.
+Initialization: Teams are created with their respective last season rankings.

-  b) Simulation: Simulate tournament outcomes across multiple rounds and track championship victories.
+Simulation: Simulate tournament outcomes across multiple rounds and track championship victories.

-  c) Statistics: Analyze the correlation between team rankings and championship wins.
+Statistics: Analyze the correlation between team rankings and championship wins.